How to Stay Calm Under Pressure: Lessons from a Neurosurgeon

 Build Your Support System

-"When those things happen, I go next door and I'm like, look, this is what I did, this is what I did, this is what I did, this is what happened.
-And I get a, you you did your best or we could have done this differently."
+“When those things happen, I go next door and I’m like, look, this is what I did.
+And I get a, you did your best or we could have done this differently.”

-Having people you can debrief with after high-pressure situations is crucial.
-They help you process what happened and maintain perspective.
+Have people you can debrief with.
+They help you process, learn, and keep perspective.

-"I go to sleep at like nine 30 10 o'clock...
-I'm usually reading until I pass out."
+“I go to sleep at like nine thirty or ten o’clock.
+I’m usually reading until I pass out.”

 Perspective: What Actually Matters